sebsto/babelfish-demo/README.md

-This is the code I am using in an upcoming blog post about [Babelfish for Aurora  PostgreSQL](https://aws.amazon.com/rds/aurora/babelfish/).
+This is the code I am using in a blog post about [Babelfish for Aurora  PostgreSQL](https://aws.amazon.com/rds/aurora/babelfish/).

+The blog post is live at https://aws.amazon.com/blogs/aws/goodbye-microsoft-sql-server-hello-babelfish/